Artist Statement

 Bio

-I self-graduated as an artist from Islington Mill Art Academy in 2017 – a peer led experiment into alternative art education.
-During my three and a half years in the Academy I participated in two residencies that had a profound effect on my practice, and learnt printmaking skills on a yearlong course at Hotbed Press.
+In 2015, having picked up bits and pieces of arts education at night school, I joined Islington Mill Art Academy – a peer led experiment into alternative art education.
+During my three and a half years in the Academy I participated in two residencies that had a profound effect on my practice, and learnt printmaking skills on a year long course at Hotbed Press.
 I have an in-depth knowledge of textile processes, having explored, played with and studied the craft of textiles since childhood.
-I am currently conducting experiments into how I can use these processes to evoke emotional responses and awaken memories through touch, texture, expectations and technique.
+I am currently researching the emotions connected to the word wary.
+Wary is the threshold between safe and unsafe, fight or flight.

 Previously I worked for Salford City Council in social care and community development roles, often using craft and art as a means to bring people together to develop social and advocacy skills.
-In 2010, I became a self-employed community facilitator and gradually this has morphed into a community art practice based around group celebration and development, particularly in the field of diversity and inclusion.
-I have worked for a variety of organisations including DIY Theatre Company, START in Salford, Salford Community Leisure, City West Housing Trust, Salford Health Improvement Service, Ordsall Community Arts and Tandem Theatre Company.
+In 2010, I became a self-employed community facilitator and gradually this morphed into a community art practice based around group celebration and development, particularly in the field of diversity and inclusion.

 CV